pmarkowski/pungeon-react/README.md

 * [React](https://github.com/facebook/react/) is used for the chrome surrounding the map editor.
 This project was initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 * [PixiJS](https://github.com/pixijs/pixi.js/) is used to render the map and handle interactions with the canvas element.
 * [Redux](https://github.com/reduxjs/redux) along with [React Redux](https://github.com/reduxjs/react-redux) is used to manage state.
+* [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) is used to style the app.

 ## Available Scripts